 Lastly, we got the Yokohama roll.
 The rice was a bit mushy and the roll didn’t hold up.
 The fish had a bit of a funky taste and didn’t seem too fresh.

-Overall, my experience at Iruka had some hits and misses.
+Overall, my experience at Iruka had some hits and misses but mostly misses.
 I would say stick with the teppenyaki and their grilled dishes, as this is what they specialize in.
 I’ve read some other reviews and it seems like they have some kinks to work out.
 I’d say give them a little bit of time to work them out and hope it goes for the better.